bet4a/d3wiki/Cluster-Layout.md

 <a name="links" href="#links">#</a> cluster.<b>links</b>(<i>nodes</i>)

 Given the specified array of *nodes*, such as the computed nodes returned by the cluster layout, returns an array of objects representing the links from parent to child for each node.
 Leaf nodes will not have any links.
+Each link is an object with two attributes:

+* source - the parent node (as described above).
+* target - the child node.

 This method is useful for retrieving a set of link descriptions suitable for display, often in conjunction with the [diagonal](SVG-Shapes#diagonal) shape generator.
 For example:

 ```javascript
 svg.selectAll("path")